Should you avoid escrow?

-However, those who are self-employed or receive commissions -- thereby experiencing monthly income fluctuation -- have more flexibility if they pay for insurance and taxes directly, says Joe Chatham, president of Chatham Mortgage Partners Inc. in Westlake Village, Calif.
+However, those who are self-employed or receive commissions -- thereby experiencing monthly income fluctuation -- have more flexibility if they pay for insurance and taxes directly, says Joe Chatham, who ran Chatham Mortgage Partners Inc. in Westlake Village, California, for many years.
 They can set aside extra money in months when their earnings are strong.

 If you don't like handing your money over to the bank each month and are wary of the vagaries of the stock market, then savings, money market accounts and certificates of deposit could be alternatives.
 Even if the rates are low today, the rates will go higher in the long term, Mollica says.